SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/authentication/openid/how-to-google.md

 ~/Downloads/couchbase-sync-gateway/bin/sync_gateway sync-gateway-config.json
 ```

 To test that everything is setup correctly open a web browser at [http://localhost:4984/untitledapp/_oidc](http://localhost:4984/untitledapp/_oidc).
-You are then redirect to login and to the consent screen.
+You are then redirected to login and to the consent screen.

 ![](img/consent-screen-testing.png)

-The browser is then redirected to [http://localhost:4984/untitledapp/_oidc_callback](http://localhost:4984/untitledapp/_oidc_callback) with additional parameters in the querystring, and Sync Gateway returns the response:
+The browser is then redirected to [http://localhost:4984/untitledapp/\_oidc_callback](http://localhost:4984/untitledapp/_oidc_callback) with additional parameters in the querystring, and Sync Gateway returns the response:

 ```javascript
 {